sublimehq/sublime_text/README.md

 ## The issue list

-Head straight to https://github.com/SublimeTextIssues/Core/issues for a list of all issues or click `Issues` in the navigation bar on the almost top.
+Head straight to https://github.com/SublimeTextIssues/Core/issues for a list of all issues or click `Issues` in the navigation bar on the almost-top.

+Use [Github's reactions feature](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) to vote on issues.
+Future "+1" comments with no further content will be deleted without notice.

 ## Before creating a new issue